Process management

 2. In the next dropdown, select an operator so you can define a relationship between the variable and the value you want to target.

-3. Comparison operators are logic statements that tell your AI Agent to match customer information that’s captured in the variable you’re using.
+3. Comparison operators are logic statements that tell your AI Agent to match end user information that’s captured in the variable you’re using.
 The available operators vary based on the variable type you’re using:

 OperatorVariable typesDescription